aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/vba-project/add-a-library-reference-to-vba-project-in-workbook/_index.md

 ## **Add a library reference to the VBA project in a workbook using Aspose.Cells for Node.js via C++**

-The following sample code adds or registers two library references to the VBA project of the workbook using [**VbaProject.References.AddRegisteredReference()**](https://reference.aspose.com/cells/nodejs-cpp/vbaprojectreferencecollection/#addRegisteredReference-string-) method.
+The following sample code adds or registers two library references to the VBA project of the workbook using [**VbaProjectReferenceCollection.addRegisteredReference(string, string)**](https://reference.aspose.com/cells/nodejs-cpp/vbaprojectreferencecollection/#addRegisteredReference-string-string-) method.

 ```javascript
 const path = require("path");